-In addition to virtual reality, other tech innovations can transform the real estate industry and facilitate the sale of properties across the country.
+In addition to virtual reality, other tech innovations can transform the real estate market and facilitate the digital mortgage experience across the country.
 Here are some of these tech innovations.

 Big data is a large set of diverse information that comes into the industry and can be used to make data-driven decisions.
 The information grows at an increasing rate and can benefit the real estate industry since it allows real estate companies to use the data in providing insights on the trends in home values and pricing.
 It also allows these companies to provide an overview of the potential value of specific areas.

 These companies’ data includes demographics, traffic, results of consumer surveys, and trends in buying and selling in certain locations.
 Big data can also incorporate mortgage calculators to provide potential clients with the cost of buying homes in certain locations.

 Big data also provides property owners and managers information that allows them to maintain equipment in the property.
 It can also alert them about potential equipment failure before it happens so they can prepare for it or prevent the failure from happening.